Get Tech Tips

 Notes from Bryan: The HVAC School app is free and has a nitrogen pressure change calculator.
 Also, in my contracting business, we find that using a good, quality, modern flaring tool (with a depth gauge and clutch) and some assembly lubricant such a refrigerant oil or Nylog can really help make a great, tight-fitting flare with less galling.

-Be sure to mount your refnets within the allowable angle, which is 15 degrees for outdoor refnets and 30 degrees for indoor refnets.
+Be sure to mount your refnets within the allowable angle, 15 degrees for outdoor refnets and 30 degrees for indoor refnets.
 If you’re interested in why this matters, see this video.

 Be sure to get below 500 microns and hold.
 A new and tight system should easily be able to get down under 300 and hold there.
 If not, then you want to investigate further.

 Make sure you use insulation with an outside diameter of at least ¾”.
 If line sets run through an attic or unconditioned space, this is especially important.
 Be sure to seal the joints with appropriate glues or tapes designed for the purpose.

 Purge & Flow Nitrogen

 Moisture can be a major issue with the use of PVE oil.
 PVE is more hygroscopic than POE, but rather than hydrolysis occurring, it changes into a sludge.
 This sludge can gum up mechanical components in the refrigeration system, which can cause premature failures.
 Be sure to complete a decay test after you have reached your finishing vacuum; it’ll tell if there’s moisture in the system or not.